CyrilPeponnet/slackhal/plugins/plugin-jira/README.md

       - chan2
 ```

-The plugin handler the autoreload of the configuration file upon changes.
+The plugin handler the auto reload of the configuration file upon changes.